ElegantEngineeringTech/laravel-translator/README.md

             'openai' => [
                 'model' => 'gpt-4o',
                 'prompt' => '
-                            Fix the grammar and the syntax the following json string while respecting the following rules:
+                            Fix the grammar and syntax of the following JSON string while respecting the following rules:
                                 - Never change the keys.
-                                - Do not escape nor change HTML tags.
+                                - Do not escape or modify HTML tags.
-                                - Do not escape nor change special characters or emojis.
+                                - Do not escape or modify special characters or emojis.
-                                - Do not change the meaning or the tone of the sentences.
+                                - Do not change the meaning or tone of the sentences.
                             ',
             ],
         ],